jessxwu/jessxwu.github.io/_posts/2020-08-20-yo-la-tengo-painful.md

 comments: true
 tags: music unfinished album
 ---
+A very short album review, unfinished.
+I was obsessed with this album, fell in love with indie darlings Yo La Tengo this summer.
+I've been meaning to finish this off.
+I think this was written spontaneously, in little time (ten mins or so) - some unplanned combustion of a love song expressing my passion and adoration for this album.
+Originally rife with stylization errors so it's a bit shoddy and disorganized.

+<br> <hr>
 It doesn’t come easy; for albums to strike you so intensely.
 I love it. it’s one of my favourite feelings.
 I fall in love with songs here and there.
 I become enamoured with the eccentricity of an artist and play to death three or four singles.
 But for a full album to grip me, grab me by my lapel and violently shake me for weeks on weeks; it’s such a fantastic feeling.

 I remember being blown away by Kyuss’ Welcome to Sky Valley (or self-titled, whatever) during exam week and being utterly shocked at how perfect the album was.
 I was in absolute awe.